gridbugs/dune-windows-repros/repro3/README.md

 The workaround is to add `(run sed -i "'s/ocamlfind\\(_opt\\)\\?/&.exe/'" ocamlfind.install)` at the start of the list of install commands to modify `ocamlfind.install` to add the `.ext` extensions.

+This is enough to get the `ocamlfind` package building as a dependency.